zaphB/polyp/README.md

 pip install polyp
 ```

-Executing `polyp -h` on the shell should now show the polyp quick help, `polyp --ersion` should show the expected version number.
+Executing `polyp -h` on the shell should now show the polyp quick help, `polyp --version` should show the expected version number.

 # Basic usage

 To compile a .pls polyp layout script to a .gds file, run `polyp filename`, where `filename` has to be replaced with the path of the .pls file.

-Passing the `-v` option (`polyp -v filename`) compiles the layout script and opens a simple viewer afterwards.
+Passing the `-v` (`--view`) option (`polyp -v filename`) compiles the layout script and opens a simple viewer afterwards.

-Passing the `-w` option keeps checkign the .pls file for updates, recompiles it in case a change in the file is detected and keeps the compiled result open in a viewer.
+Passing the `-w` (`--watch`) option keeps checking the .pls file for updates, re-compiles in case a change in the file is detected and keeps the compiled result open in a viewer.

-If the `-p` option is passed to polyp, the layout script is compiled to .pdf instead of .gds.
+If the `-p` (`--pdf`) option is passed to polyp, the layout script is compiled to .pdf instead of .gds.
 One pdf file is created for each gdsII symbol.

 # Examples